Hot Tub Patio Ideas:

 We started our patio construction by excavating approximately 10 inches down.
 This is a few inches deeper than we would excavate for a regular patio.
 The home owner was bringing in a large modern hot tub so we wanted a base material depth of about 8 inches to ensure this hot tub would never move even with 10,000 pounds of water sitting on it.
 You could probably get a way with a little less, but we wanted to make sure!

 A key step many builders skip is to excavate an area wider than the dimensions of the patio.
-The base should extend out past the edge of the patio equal distance to the depth of the base installation.
+The base should extend out past the edge of the patio equal distance to the depth excavation.
 The force of the weight will push out on the edges at a 45 degree slope, so if there is no base support there it will transfer that weight to the soil and over time cause the edge to fail.
-Always ask the person giving you your estimate about these details to ensure they are setting the job up for long term success and not just trying to cut cost to win the job.
-In our case because we went down 10 inches we also had to excavate 10 inches wider on both grass sides.
+Always ask the person giving your estimate about these details to ensure they are setting the job up for long term success and not just trying to cut cost to win the job.
+In our case because we went down 10 inches we also had to excavate 10-12 inches wider on both grass sides.

 Before the base layer went down we installed landscape fabric to prevent any long term migration of the base material into the soil below.
 Then we added our road base layer compacting ever 2 inches with water to really firm up the foundation.